-Obesity, physical inactivity linked with risk for certain molecular subtype of colorectal cancerFebruary 26th, 2013 in Cancer /
+Obesity, physical inactivity linked with risk for certain molecular subtype of colorectal cancerFebruary 26, 2013 in Medicine & Health / Cancer

 An increasing body mass index was associated with a higher risk for colorectal cancer with a specific molecular characteristic, and inversely, physical activity was linked to a decreased risk for that same cancer, according to data published in Cancer Research, a journal of the American Association for Cancer Research.